aronallen/cycle-doom/README.md

 ### DOMSource.effect

-Generates an effect on the current selection the 1st argument is the property or method identifier like `setSelectionRange` the 2nd argument is the values that will be applied or assing to that property (depending on if it is a function or not).
+Generates an stream of effect on the current selection the 1st argument is the property or method identifier like `setSelectionRange` the 2nd argument is the values that will be applied or assing to that property (depending on if it is a function or not).
 This is in the source, but it notably does not return anything but a description of the Effect you wish to emit.
-The effect will be bound to your current isolation scope, and whatever preceding selection.
+The effect will be bound to your current isolation scope, and whatever preceding selection, and must be a returned as a DOMEffect sink.

 ### TODO